polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

 The release date is the date when the user should be released from his _"imprisonment"_.
+This endpoint
+is considered obsolete and might be removed in a future version of Magic.

 #### GET magic/system/auth/refresh-ticket

 This endpoint allows an already authenticated user to retrieve a new JWT token with an expiration date
 further into the future.
 The idea of the endpoint is to allow for an authenticated user to non-stop
 constantly invoke this endpoint some few minutes before his existing JWT token expires, to retrieve
-a new JWT token, preventing the user from being thrown out from the backend as his existing token
+a new JWT token, preventing the user from being thrown out of the backend as his existing token
 expires.
 The endpoint does not take any arguments, but can only be invoked by an already authenticated
 user.